 - 4.3.8 The bidding process should be made transparent and e-tendering should be encouraged at all levels for wider participation of reputed manufacturers.
-It should be ensured in the prequalification criteria that only experienced contractors with proven track record get qualified for the job.
-Two part bidding may be invited: - Part one Technical bid Once the contractor clears the technical part including verification of his pre-qualification, ensure that equipment being offered is from the reputed manufacturers, type-tested and is of the right specification.

-► Part two - Commercial bid - Open only for those who clear the first part.
+It should be ensured in the pre-qualification criteria that only experienced contractors with proven track record get qualified for the job.
+Two part bidding may be invited by utilities adopting the tender route: - Part one Technical bid Once the contractor clears the technical part including verification of his prequalification, ensure that equipment being offered is from the reputed manufacturers, type-tested and is of the right specification. - Part two Commercial bid Open only for those who clear the first part.